zwang695/alexa-skills-list/skills/B01DBIH0JQ/README.md

 * *Alexa, open Flavor Text*

-* *Read me some flavor text*
+* *Read me something*

-* *Read me some legendary flavor text*
+* *Read me something legendary*

 Love to play Hearthstone?
 But don't have the time to browse your huge collection of cards?
 No problem!
-Hearthstone Flavor Text will read the flavor text from a random Hearthstone card to you.
+Flavor Text for Hearthstone will read the flavor text from a random Hearthstone card to you.

 ***